Trademark process Brazil

 6. Substantive Examination

-After the opposition period, INPI examines the application on absolute and relative grounds, considering any oppositions and responses.
+After the opposition period, The Brazilian Trademark Office examines the application on absolute and relative grounds, considering any oppositions and responses.
 This stage includes a review of distinctiveness, legality, and possible conflicts with earlier marks.

 7. Decision and Grant

-If the application is approved, INPI issues a decision to grant the trademark.
-The total time from application to grant is currently about 19 months (approximately 83 weeks).
-Once granted, a final fee must be paid to secure registration and obtain the certificate.
+If the application is approved, the decision to grant the trademark is published and you will be immediately informed.
+The total time from application to grant is currently about 14 months.
+Once granted, a FINAL FEE must be paid to secure registration and obtain the certificate.

 8. Registration and Renewal